bhavink/databricks/README.md

-databricks projects
+Repo for All things Databricks
 ==============
-Documenting and sharing databricks example projects highlighting some of the unique capabilities of Databricks platform, these are ready to use code samples to feed your curiosity and learn platform capabilities.
+Highlighting some of the unique capabilities of Databricks platform, these are ready to use code samples & how-to guide's along with detailed deployment architectures to feed your curiosity and learn this wonderful platform we call `lakehouse`.

 ### adb4u: Azure Databricks Security Best Practices
 -  Documenting and sharing security best practices related to platform deployment and configurations